ShannonSL/OrganDonation/README.md

 * Headliners for the event will be Canadian celebrities who donate a few hours of their time to party with people who have signed up to be donors and raise awareness for a good cause.
 Potential headliners include The Weeknd, Avril Lavigne, Justin Bieber, Billy Talent, etc.
 * Promotional materials containing the url (recycleyourself.ca), a QR code which leads to the url, and our hashtags are distributed through various means: Door hanger mailers, cheeky printable invitations for people to give to their friends, a selfie wall display at service canada locations, an educational children's book, two commercials, billboards, print ads and brochures displayed at doctors offices, and stickers
 * The promo materials will encourage potential donors to 1) find out more about organ donation, 2) sign up to become an organ donor
-* In order to receive invitations to the Recycla-ball, potential donors must take a selfie of them signing up to donate and upload to either Facebook or Instagram with the hashtag (#recycleyourself)
+* In order to receive invitations to the Recycla-ball, potential donors must take a selfie of them signing up to donate and upload to either Facebook or Instagram with the hashtag (#RecycleYourself or #WhyNotYourOrgans)
-* 12 people will be picked for a VIP experience - which will include a hotel, limo to the event, dinner and a meet n greet with the headliner.
+* 12 people will be picked for a VIP experience - which will include hotel, limo to the event, private catered dinner, VIP swag and a meet 'n greet with the headliner.
 * Corporate sponsorsfor the event could be very good publicity for businesses

 ### Installing